pyoou/pyoou/README.md

 <img align="right" src="https://github.com/pyoou/pyoou/blob/main/assets/code.gif" alt="code" width="300px" height="150px" />
-- 🎓 Actually I'm high school student. </br>
+- 🎓 I'm a student. </br>
-- 🔭 I’m currently working to be a full stack developer.</br>
+- 🔭 At the future I want to be an automation engineer.</br>
-- 🌱 I’m currently learning reactJs.</br>
-- 👯 I’m looking to collaborate with other young enthusiasts.</br>
+- 👯 I’m open for hobbist projects</br>
-- 💬 Ask me about everything, maybe I won't let you answer at all, but I can think with you.</br>
+- 💬 Ask me about everything, two heads thinks better sometimes.</br>
 - ⚡ Fun fact: Most of the time, I'm looking for a cup with auto-filling.</br>